abozanona/me.abozanona/source/_posts/tmasraf.md

 ## Tmasraf merchants application.

 Merchants application is used by stores to add points to customers.
-When a customer buys a product from a merchant, the merchant scans the customers QR code and sends him cashback points that he can use in buying products in the future.
+When a customer buys a product from a merchant, the merchant scans the customer's QR code and sends him cashback points that he can use in buying products in the future.

 ![](/images/projects/tmasraf/tmasraf-store-scan-code.png)